Get started with Docker for MacEstimated reading time: 16 minutes

 The settings offered on Basic dialog can be configured directly in the JSON as well.
-This version just surfaces some of the commmon settings to make it easier to configure them.
+This version just surfaces some of the common settings to make it easier to configure them.

-Starting with Stable 1.13.0 and Beta 31, both Docker for Mac Stable and Beta releases have experimental features enabled on Docker Engine, as described in the Docker Experimental Features README on GitHub.
+Both Docker for Mac Stable and Edge releases have experimental features enabled on Docker Engine, as described in the Docker Experimental Features README on GitHub.

 Experimental features are not appropriate for production environments or workloads.
 They are meant to be sandbox experiments for new ideas.
-Some experimental features may become incorporated into upcoming stable releases, but others may be modified or pulled from subsequent Betas, and never released on Stable.
+Some experimental features may become incorporated into upcoming stable releases, but others may be modified or pulled from subsequent Edge releases, and never released on Stable.

-On both Beta and Stable releases, you can toggle experimental mode on and off.
+On both Edge and Stable releases, you can toggle experimental mode on and off.
 If you toggle it off, Docker for Mac uses the current generally available release of Docker Engine.

 You can check whether you are running experimental mode or not by typing